phax/ph-pdf-layout/README.md

 # News and Noteworthy

+v8.0.1 - work in progress
+* Updated to PDFBox 3.0.6

 v8.0.0 - 2025-08-24
 * Requires Java 17 as the minimum version
 * Updated to ph-commons 12.0.0